zgsrc/fincal/README.md

     // Is a holiday?
 (No trading.)
     calendar.isHoliday([date]);

-    // Is within regular trading hours (independent of date). calendar.isRegularTradingHours([date]);
+    // Is within regular trading hours?
+(Date is ignored.) calendar.isRegularTradingHours([date]);

-    // Is within extended trading hours (independent of date). calendar.isExtendedTradingHours([date]);
+    // Is within extended trading hours?
+(Date is ignored.) calendar.isExtendedTradingHours([date]);

-    // Is within partial trading hours (independent of date). calendar.isPartialTradingHours([date]);
+    // Is within partial trading hours?
+(Date is ignored.) calendar.isPartialTradingHours([date]);

     // Is a trading day?
-    calendar.areMarketsOpenOn(date);
+(Time is ignored.) calendar.areMarketsOpenOn(date);
     calendar.areMarketsOpenToday();